mackelec/SolarUte/CAN Boards/CANio-18/readme.md

 #### Analogue Inputs

-Four 12 bit analogue inputs, diode protected, with a 0-15V range input.
+Four 12 bit analogue inputs, diode protected, with 0-15V range inputs.
 Two of the inputs can be configured to 0 - 5v inputs.
 (Jumper)
+The module has In addition, a fifth internal sensor to measure the 12v battery.